 Grip: Foam

-What we like: Incredibly lightweight and folds down small.
+What we like: Incredibly lightweight and they fold down small.

 What we don’t: Pricey and carbon is more brittle than aluminum.